accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 In the next level, we abstract the __properties__ of a data layout.
 They constraint the physical data organization intra/inter data units, to which writes pay to maintain, and reads benefit from to speedup.
 Below lists properties from small to big data units.
 They map properties to high level goals.
 Applying properties and trade off between them compose the design space for various techniques.

   * At key-value level, common techniques are to __separate keys and values__ (WiscKey).
 Most compaction happen at keys, thus saved rewrite amplification on values (which are big).
 Another technique is to __dedup common key prefixes__ which saves storage space.
 Examples are "column family" in HBase, trie trees, and Masstree.

   * At row group level, a notable property is whether data is stored in __columnar or row format__.
 OLTP database favors row format, where data is organized as rows, and row piles in a page.
 OLAP database favors columnar format, where data is organized as columns, values from one column is stored consecutively in a row group, and then to the next column.

     * __Columnar format__.
-Since column packs similar data, compression is more effective thus reduces storage space, and less read data when scan.
+Since column packs similar data, compression is more efficient thus reduces storage space, and less read data when scan.
 Common OLTP workloads can hardly generate columnar format on start, thus need to pay write amplification for batch and rewrite.
 Querying one column and then lookup another column in one row, however incurs extra IOs and non-sequential reads, because columns are stored at different locations.
 Common columnar format examples are Parquet, Apache ORC.

     * __Row format__.
 Scans involve unnecessary columns, i.e. a read amplification.
 Compression are less efficient compared to columnar format, and also cost read transfers.
 But updating/inserting can directly operate in unit of rows.
 Looking up all columns in one row costs only one read.

 Continue with data layout __properties__. __At chunk level__, many properties are covered such as whether data is __sorted__ (or partially sorted), __overlapping__ between chunks, __cross chunk linking__, allowing __in-place updates__.
 They further couple with intra chunk or inter chunk.
 Much of LSM-tree compaction optimization is talking about this level.

   * __Sorted, intra chunk__.
-Examples are RocksDB SST files, column values in columnar format, which stores records sorted.
+Examples are RocksDB SST files, or column values in columnar format, which stores records sorted.
 Sorting favors lookups to locate the record, allows sequential reads in range queries, ease building external index or embedding index inside file.
 However, since user writes in any order, sorted data cannot be obtained from start, unless either buffer in memory, or pay write amplification for rewrite.
 Besides, sorted data enables more efficient compression algorithm, e.g. Run-length Encoding (RLE).

     * __In-place updates__.
 Maintaining both intra chunk sorted and in-place update is hard.
 Giving up internal sorting, sort property can be __pushed off to inter chunk level__, so that read amplification is still capped, and index at chunk granularity can still be built.
 To absorb inserts, a chunk can pay storage space to pre-allocate empty slots, or pay extra writes to move records elsewhere.